candlefinance/haptics/README.md

 <br/>

 Supports playing haptics on iOS with default UIImpactFeedbackGenerator and CoreHaptics for patterns and ahap files.
+Vibrates on Android.

 ## Installation